 We love our organic, non-GMO, free-range meats, but meat of any kind isn’t cheap.
 Try using meat as a condiment and less as a main attraction.
 Meat, poultry, and fish are expensive, so use them as an ingredient in stir fries, tomato sauce, and stews where you can “stretch it” with vegetables, pasta, or rice.

 Reducing food waste is a great way to save money overall.
 The more money you save, the more you have in your budget for quality organic foods.
-Check out this great post on ways to reduce food waste.

 Shop the Co+op Basics